 Their current medical status, including its likely course if no treatment is pursued

-Potentially helpful treatments, including a description and explanation of potential risks and benefits
+Potentially helpful treatments, including a description and explanation of potential harms, benefits, and burdens

-Usually the health care practitioner’s professional opinion as to the best alternative
+Usually the health care professional's opinion as to the best alternative

 Uncertainties associated with each of these elements